World Plants Logo

 Ethnobotanical Uses (Disclaimer)

 The wood from this tree is harvested to construct coffins in Japan.
-In Japanese culture, the wood's uniformity and bright colour appeal.
+In Japanese culture, the wood's uniformity and bright colour are appealing.
 Additionally, A. firma is used in Bonsai practices and as Christmas trees in North America.

 goToTop